chrsshn/checknormality/README.md

 <!-- badges: end -->

-The goal of checknormality is to provide an implementation of popular normality tests that returns the test statistics as well as plots the distributions of sample points.
+The goal of checknormality is to provide an implementation of popular normality tests that returns the test statistics from various normality tests.
 Comparable versions of the Shapiro-Wilk test and the Kolmogorov-Smirnov test are accessible through the base stats package (base::shapiro.test and base::ks.test, respectively).
+As of 2020/11/28, only the

 ## A Note on the Algorithms